Skip to content

 A Beginner’s Guide to Asking Questions in Chinese: Particles and Sentence Patterns

-1. Using 吗 and 呢 particles
+1. Using 吗 and 呢 to ask questions in Chinese

-In Mandarin, you can ask questions by adding the particles 吗(ma) or 呢(ne) at the end of a sentence.
+In Mandarin, you can ask questions by simply adding the particles 吗(ma) or 呢(ne) at the end of a sentence.

 For example: